AlyaRees/PickPlanner/README.md

 ## 🚀 **Features**

 - **Desktop version:**
-   With a drag-and-drop interface, pulls data from downloaded Excel and CSV data files.
+   With a drag-and-drop interface, pulls data from downloaded Excel and Excel data files.
 - **Mobile version:**
    Allows the user to input data through text area interfaces and click **'Submit'**.